Services and information

-Carry a basic travel health kit no matter where you travel.
+How to prepare a basic travel health kit no matter where you are going.

-Make sure your medication won't cause you any problems while you're abroad or when you return.
+Make sure your medication won't cause you any problems while you're away or when you return.

 Plan in advance, check with your doctor and avoid problems at airport security screening.